DaanDemaecker/VulkanRenderer/README.md

 <img src="Content/VulkanRenderer3D.gif" alt="drawing"/>

 ## Motivation
 While studying Game Development at Digital Arts and Entertainment in Kortrijk, Belgium, I followed a Graphics Programming class.
-In this class, we made a self-made software rasterizer and a DirectX rasterizer.
+We made a self-made software rasterizer and a DirectX rasterizer in this class.
 These were later combined and can be found on my GitHub.
-This made me look into more APIs for rendering and I landed on Vulkan to make my own Renderer.
+This made me look into more rendering APIs and I landed on Vulkan to make my own Renderer.
 This renderer is also integrated into my self-made engine, as my engine project grew, this project became more of a testing ground for Vulkan.

 ## Initial goals